redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

+Update 2/4/2026...
+I've been working on a lot of stuff.
+Rewrote the chat processing algorithm.
+Redesigned the settings page and addeed a lot of new options.
+Made a lot of little fixes that should give greater compatibability.
+Fixed a lot of bugs.
+And really, just made a lot of improvements.
+I have a few small things I'm working on, then a few big things.
+I'm still eventually going to finish my translator, but to do that I basically have to completely rewrite how messages are processed.
+I still want to add playernotes and a grouplog.
+I also want to add mmore automation to the LFG tool(and possibly integrate it with the Turtle Group Finder).

 This isn't simply a group finder that searches world chat for groups.
 This is a massive chat filtering tool that prevents chat spam and allows you to see only what you want to see.
 Also comes with unlimited Blacklist/Ignore, Chat Logs, Whisper Logs, and a Group Maker tool.

 >[Auto Filter] - Shows only the groups near your level(default: 5 level difference).